Trusted WordPress tutorials, when you need them most.

 Thrive Comments can help you encourage more comments and interactions on your website.
 It can allow users to like and dislike comments and create a user ranking system to encourage more participation.

 Plus, Thrive Comments lets you set up automated actions after a user leaves a comment.
-You can recommend them a relevant resource based on the post content or get them sign up on your email list.
+You can recommend them a relevant resource based on the post content or get them to sign up on your email list.

 For more information, you can check out our guide on how to get more comments on your WordPress site.